hplgit/doconce/README.do.txt

 Here are some of the most recent features in DocOnce:

+ * Now you can copy code from files and left-adjust the code `X` spaces by the syntax `@@@CODE-X filename`.
+This is particularly useful when copying code snippets from function bodies and get the snippets to start in column 1.
  * DocOnce supports various types of copyright statements for commercial and academic settings (thanks to Louis Criscuolo's many suggestions to implement this important feature).
 See